zaiisao/Documentation/en/Video/chrome_screensharing_plugin.md

 ### 3. Change the domain name

-Open the `manifest.json` file in the extension package, and change the domain name in the line beginning with **matches**.
+Open the `manifest.json` file in the extension package, and change the domain name to the one of your web app in the line beginning with **matches**.

 <img alt="../_images/chrome_extension_url.png" src="https://web-cdn.agora.io/docs-files/en/chrome_extension_url.png" />

 <a name = "Uploading-the-Chrome-Screen-sharing-Extension"></a>

-> If you run the extension on localhost, you do not need to set `matches`.

 ## Uploading the Google Chrome Screen-sharing Extension